 OTA thanks NOP for its efforts to enhance the natural resource and biodiversity conservation requirements within USDA organic regulations.
-Certified operators have for many years demonstrated strong conservation practices.
-We trust that this guidance will strengthen those efforts and provide helpful assistance to certifiers and certified organic operators on how to best carry out and monitor adherence to these fundamental organic production requirements.
+We trust that this guidance will provide helpful assistance to certifiers and certified operators on how to best carry out and monitor adherence to these fundamental organic production requirements.